ambianic/ambianic-edge/README.md

 # Product design guidelines

-When the product is officially released, it must show tangible value to first time users with:
+When the product is officially released, it must show tangible value to first time users with minimal initial investment.
 - Less than 15 minutes setup time
 - Less than $75 in hardware costs
   + Primary target platform: Raspberry Pi 4 B, 4GB RAM, 32GB SDRAM
 - No coding required to get started
 - Decomposable and hackable

-Relaxing these constraints could unlock deeper value out of the platform.
-APIs and scalability have their benefits.
-However we strive to provide a simple and beautiful out of the box experience.

 # How to run in development mode
 If you are interested to try the development version, follow these steps: